Magxm/PoW-Loader/README.md

 -------------------------------------------
 BepInEx is the actual underlying ModLoader.
-This repository contains a ModAPI plugin containing base functionalities for Mods (WIP).
+This repository contains a ModAPI plugin containing base functionalities for other Mods and Plugins.
 It currently allows dynamic registration of external Asset folders, which allows several mods to register asset overrides.
+It also supports modifying textures inside prefabs, though that is experimental

-Additionally this repository contains a EnglishPatch Plugin which registers Mods/EnglishTranslate as a resource folder (So place the translated Asset files into Mods/EnglishTranslate) and fixes several issues with displaying the English Text.
+Additionally this repository contains the EnglishPatch Plugin, which registers Mods/EnglishTranslate as a resource folder (So place the translated Asset files into Mods/EnglishTranslate) as well as fixing several issues with displaying the English Text in the game.

 The Output folder contains an almost full release after building, containing more or less up to date English files and an already configured BepInEx.
 If BepInEx is updated/replaced by a new verion it is important to update the BepInEx.cfg and replace the following Entry.

 ```ini
 [Preloader.Entrypoint]